Wrist Game or Crying Shame: Yema Bipole Duopoly

 Now, for those who like to pay others to wrench on their snorkel-infused outlanders, you’ll be pleased to note that the Yema Bipole Duopoly also requires regular maintenance by someone else.
 Just about every report I read states that these marvels require a battery change every year because, like your old V8-powered barge, they’re thirsty!
 But it gets better.
 Opening the case of the Yema is a lesson in semi-special tooling used in concert with plastic shims so as not to damage the case.
 But who doesn’t like a constant labor of love?
 After all, we all wax our Barbour coats religiously and apply copious amounts of neatsfoot oil on our Red Wings, so this just adds one more chore to the repertoire!
 An irony on the Yema is that the brand – prior to going away before its recent restart – and its intriguing importer at the time, Longines, once offered lifetime free battery changes on these machines.
 That offer is now null and void.
 See, you can never be too careful with warranties!

-The Yema Bipole Duopoly we’ve found for you today comes via eBay and it’s one of a handful that’s been on sale for awhile.
+The Yema Bipole Duopoly we’ve found for you today comes via eBay and it’s one of a handful that’s been on sale for awhile (the watch and photos are the property of the seller).
 This one seems to have its main gasket partially trapped within the case, so I’d refrain from exploring anything more daunting than the refrigerated hummus bar at your local Whole Foods until the battery has been changed and seal re-seated.
 And as we said, that battery change won’t be long from now.
 The watch seems to be in lovely condition, but has some patina on its kevlar strap.
 It is unfortunately missing its original box, second leather strap and included tools.
 That is a real detractor, but the US-based owner is open to offers below his buy-it-now price of $569.

 With all my joking about neo-vintage SUV’s and their owners, I should tell you that I find both those vehicles, the people and the Yema Bipole Duopoly to be pretty cool.
 On the watch front, the Yema has bona fide history behind it and is definitely something you won’t see every day if ever again.
 Yes, it’s a fussy piece to own and stay on top of (you don’t want a battery to leak in one of these), but that’s just part of the fun.
 The question is whether you have what it takes to adventure across continents to get to this Yema for $569?